Anon9001/UST-loss-calc-cex/README.md

 # UST-loss-calc-cex
-UST loss calculator for centralized exchanges
+UST loss calculator for centralized exchanges and the terra wallets connected to them by withdraw or deposit.

-## Reqired: Get a snapshot using the snapshot tool.

-The snapshot tool is located here: https://urg-snapshot-tool.s3.us-east-1.amazonaws.com/index.html.
-Use terra1hzh9vpxhsk8253se0vv5jj6etdvxu3nv8z07zu as the CW20/CW721 token address.
-The code for this tool is located here: https://github.com/Anon9001/token-snapshot.
-Use the block height you want to use from terra finder (I.E https://finder.terra.money/classic/blocks/7544910).
-Please Note the timestamp and convert to Timestamp in milliseconds from a converter (I.E https://www.epochconverter.com/)

-NOTE: snapshot tool takes a while to run, like 6 hours.
-I've posted an example snapshot in this repo
+Note: Does not work with coinbase or kraken.
+Coinbase uses Eth wrapped UST and more code is needed.
+Kraken pumps out empty sets when requesting withdrawal / deposit history

+## Reqired: For every terra wallet connected to the exchange keys, make sure you send a dust transaction from yourself to yourself with the memo "collect my info urg".
+Otherwise the program will not count the wallets as the clients wallet.
+The reason for this is if a client uses an exchange wallet to deposit UST into another exchange before they sell or if they bought it from another person to deposit it to their exchange months after the depeg.

 ## Required: Create CEX read only tokens or get them from clients.
 Add them in input.csv in the following format
 ClientId, exchange id, api key,secret key, id, password / pass phrase